 Lynn has lived, worked, and raised a family in Thurston County since 1985.
 As a Registered Nurse (RN), her professional career spans more than 3 decades, and has included acute care, home health and hospice, and school health.
 She currently serves as the Senior Director of Health Services and Integrated Student Supports at Capital Area Educational Service District #113, in Tumwater, Washington, where she has worked since 2003.
 Her practice is grounded in the belief that providing quality service for children and families must include an intentional focus on equity in both the health and education arenas.

+As a strong advocate for helping students succeed academically by mitigating nonacademic barriers to success, she strives to develop and administer effective programming in both school health and dropout prevention, intervention, and re-engagement programming arenas.
 In 2023, Lynn Nelson became a member on the Board of Health.
 Lynn's extensive background as an RN and her contributions to the education system aide her in representing community stakeholders.